icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 This isn't exactly an official practice per say.
 But it seems like such an obvious thing.
 Using the correct tool for the correct job seems obivous but as people who often break this, how often have you used something other than a bottle opener to open a bottle of beer.
 This is not just a software developer problem, but I believe to be a really good developer then consistently you will use the correct tool for the correct job.

 Some examples of not using the correct tool for the correct job.
-Putting functions code in a class then just calling those method procedurally.
+Putting functions in a class then just calling those functions procedurally.
 Using automated testing tools to mointor your production web application.
 Using static code analysisers to run your CI.
 Using MongoDB to store relational and transactional data.

 ## Round up